 - During the refund period avoid most of their financial obligation (there is a maximum processing fee of \$100 per term) and all of their grade liability.
-Any institutional scholarships that have been credited must be returned in full.
-(For federal aid, please refer to the question about attendance verification.) - After the refund period has ended for the term but on or before the course withdrawal date deadline will not receive a refund, but they will not receive failing grades.
+Any institutional aid that has been credited must be returned in full.
+(For federal aid, please refer to the question about attendance verification.) - After the refund period has ended for the term but on or before the course withdrawal date deadline will not receive a refund nor will they receive failing grades.
 Students who received aid may have to return a prorated portion of their financial aid. - After the course withdrawal date deadline of the term will not receive a refund and will receive grades ('W'-Withdrawn or 'F'-Failure) in each course.
 Students who received aid may have to return a prorated portion of their disbursement.